basic4gl-guy/jump-buggy/Documentation/Racetrack/Racetrack.md

 This is more of a suggestion than a rule, however it makes life a lot easier.

 It means a continuous surface when the track switches from one mesh template to another.
-The road surface will also remain at the same height if you scale the mesh template to a different size (unlike if you aligned the surface to Y=1 for example).
+Also, applying a different scale factor to a mesh template will not alter the height of the surface, in case you want to vary the size of the track.

 Spaced objects
 --------------